 EarTrumpt for Windows 10

 EarTrumpet for Windows 10 works on Windows 10 PCs running Windows 10 1803 and newer builds of Windows 10.
 What this app does is, it adds an additional Volume Control icon identical to the default Windows 10 Volume Control icon in the System Icons list.
 And by using it you can get all the Volume Control Mixer controls in a new Windows 10 Fluent Design and that too reachable in a single click.
 This is how the Volume Control center in the new design looks like.

 - Controls default audio device with two clicks

 - Controls classic and modern app volumes

 - Matches the look and feel of Windows

 - Integrated with Feedback Hub.

-It is worth noting that this app is compatible with all the computing devices with a chip with an architecture of x86.
+It is worth noting that this app is compatible with all computing devices with a chip with an architecture of x86.
 This means, all the laptops, tablets and computers running Windows 10 1803 will be compatible.
-This also means that new low powered hybrid laptops and tablets powered by Qualcomm’s Snapdragon processors will be compatible due to x86 emulation layer present in the operating system’s architecture.
+This also means that new low-powered hybrid laptops and tablets powered by Qualcomm’s Snapdragon processors will be compatible due to the x86 emulation layer present in the operating system’s architecture.
 As per the developer, the only device which is not quite compatible with the app is the Surface Hub.
-But Rafael is working hard to bring it in compatibility to the Surface Hub as well.
+But Rafael is working hard to bring it in Compatibility to the Surface Hub as well.